noahehrnstrom/Arrow-matrix/README.md

 # json-scripts
-This is my hacks i've made self
+This is one of my json programs i've made for editing blocks in scratch.
+I've made it self